caiguanhao/adboverssh/README.md

 adb shell
 ```

+## mobile

+This package can be built into an Android AAR file using `gomobile bind`.

+To build this package with your ssh private key and configs,
-You can run `go run ./cmd/generatekey` to generate `mobile/key.go` file.
+run `go run ./cmd/generatekey` to generate `mobile/key.go`.

+Build this project, add the AAR file to your Android project,
+then you can use the `adboverssh.Adboverssh.startDefaultClient();` method.